A24Group/ssGWT-lib/src/org/ssgwt/client/ui/datecomponents/README.md

      * @param minShiftTime - The minimum shift length in milliseconds
      * @param maxShiftTime - The maximum shift length in milliseconds */
-   DateTimeComponent sateTimeComponent = new DateTimeComponent(
+   DateTimeComponent dateTimeComponent = new DateTimeComponent(
        new Date(SSDatePicker.DEFAULT_MINIMUM_YEAR - 1900, 0, 1),
        new Date(SSDatePicker.DEFAULT_MAXIMUM_YEAR - 1900, 11, 31),
        new Date(),